giacomobattiston/nonmonotonic_rescurse/README.md

 Collaborators: Giacomo Battiston, Matteo Bizzarri and Riccardo Franceschin

-Replication files for the paper "Third-Party Interest, Resource Value, and the Likelihood of Conflict"
+Replication files for the paper "Third parties and the non-monotonicity of the resource curse: Evidence from US military influence and oil value"

 ## Folder structure